 General Employment Complaints – An applicant may file a complaint regarding the employment process by submitting a written complaint to the employment manager in Human Resources.

 If no fully-qualified applicants are available to fill a position at the specified pay rate, the hiring manager may, under certain circumstances, request to hire a trainee.

-The hiring manager will submit with the PCR a list of projected dates for trainee increases and a target date for completion of the training period.
+The hiring manager will submit with the personnel change request (PCR), a list of projected dates for trainee increases and a target date for completion of the training period.
 Incremental pay increases of four percent at least every six months will reflect adequate progress toward full qualification.
 Without adequate progress, the department will terminate the trainee.
 Subsequent pay increases will require submittal of additional PCRs per increase.

 Procedures for Notifying Non-Selected Applicants

-All applicants will receive notification via email of their application status through the university’s electronic application system.
+All applicants will receive notification via email of their application status through EASY.

-Non-interviewed applicants can access the university’s electronic application system at any time for application status.
+Non-interviewed applicants can access EASY at any time for application status.
 Non-interviewed applicants will also receive an automated notice of non-selection by email.

 In addition, the hiring manager may personally notify any non-selected applicant, but only after the selected applicant has accepted the position.

 Normally, the university only uses search committees to fill administrative officer or director positions.